 Did John Ritter die on set?

-After that role, he created a production company that then produced his next big hit and critical acclaim, the series, Hooperman in 1987.
-John Ritter also had many movie successes, once again exemplifying his comedic timing in 1990’s Problem Child.
+After that role, he created a production company that then produced his next big hit and critical acclaim, the series, Hooperman in 1987, which was one of television’s early dramedies.
+Ritter also had many movie successes, once again exemplifying his comedic timing in 1990’s Problem Child.
 He also played Ben Hanscom all-grown in the TV miniseries, IT.
-Additionally, Three’s Company overall helped spawn several sequels: Three’s a Crowd and The Ropers.
+Additionally, Three’s Company overall helped spawn several sequels: the previously-mentioned Three’s a Crowd and The Ropers.
 Naturally, Ritter participated in each.

 From 1992 to 1995, he costarred with Markie Post in the romantic dramedy Hearts Afire.
 Sadly, one of Ritter’s biggest roles would be his absolute last.
 While on set for the comedy 8 Simple Rules, Ritter began to feel ill.
 He complained of chest pain and went to the hospital soon after.
 That soon became the least of his worries as he also began vomiting and sweating extensively.
 Sadly, despite intense treatment, Ritter died of an aortic dissection on September 11, 2003.
 He was only 54 but he’d cemented a legacy that left everyone who knew him stunned, shaken, and grieving.
 But they also knew gratitude for his impact on the world of comedy and entertainment for decades.